 I was thrilled to be able to attend the World Ethical Apparel Roundtable, by Fashion Takes Action, this year in Toronto, and came away with a whole new perspective.
 I might not have learned about any new innovations (with one exception), but the conversations and presentations that were put on during the two days really got attendees thinking in a different way.

-My biggest take away from the conference was that sustainable fashion revolves around trade offs.
+My biggest takeaway from the conference was that sustainable fashion revolves around trade-offs.
 No brand is truly sustainable.
 Production, in general, is unsustainable.
-But, there are different methods that save our resources, produce less waste, or reuses waste, that are being implemented into brands supply chain that make them better than traditional methods of production.
-However, there are trade offs that involve having to decide between a sustainable fabric and durability, or design and recyclability, for example.
+But, there are different methods that save our resources, produce less waste, or reuses waste, that is being implemented into brands supply chain that makes them better than traditional methods of production.
+However, there are trade-offs that involve having to decide between a sustainable fabric and durability, or design and recyclability, for example.

 In the meantime, STAY DILIGENT FRIENDS!